Chart Color Schemes

 Residential development activity is lower than average in Ludmilla - The Narrows according to AreaSearch's national comparison of local real estate markets

-In this financial year, $705,000 in commercial approvals have been registered, suggesting minimal commercial development activity.
-Compared to Greater Darwin, Ludmilla - The Narrows shows substantially reduced construction, 91.0% below the regional average per person.
-This constrained new construction usually reinforces demand and pricing for existing homes.
-Nationally, this is lower, reflecting market maturity and possible development constraints.
+Factors such as planning constraints or limited market activity may contribute to this trend.
+Compared to Greater Darwin, Ludmilla-The Narrows records significantly lower building activity, 91.0% below the regional average per person.
+This constrained new construction usually reinforces demand and pricing for existing properties in the area.
+Nationally, building activity is also lower, reflecting market maturity and possible development constraints.

 Frequently Asked Questions - Development